synopse/mORMot2/src/rest/README.md

 # mORMot REST Client-Server Units

+## Folder Content

+This folder hosts the *RESTful* oriented features of the *mORMot* Open Source framework, version 2.

 ## REST In mORMot

 *REST* stands for *RE*presentation *S*tate *T*ranfer, and is a way of communicating between clients and servers.
 Our framework uses JSON for the REpresentation of data between two ends.
 In practice, you will use HTTP/HTTPS or WebSockets as communication layer of the REST process.
 But our parent `TSQLRest` class is abstract for any actual mean of communication, and could actually involve a direct in-process call.